Kaine, Flake to introduce new ISIS war authorization

 (CNN)Virginia Democrat Sen. Tim Kaine and Arizona Republican Sen. Jeff Flake are trying once again to get Congress to debate and vote on authorizing military action against ISIS.

-The senators are introducing Thursday an Authorization for Use of Military Force against ISIS, al Qaeda and the Taliban, their second attempt to prod their colleagues to formally vote on the military effort.
+The senators on Thursday unveiled a new Authorization for Use of Military Force against ISIS, al Qaeda and the Taliban, their second attempt to prod their colleagues to formally vote on the military effort.

 But their first attempt, introduced in 2015, went nowhere.
 Congressional leadership has shown no interest in taking up a new war authorization, as both the Obama administration and now the Trump administration have said they have the legally authority needed under the 2001 authorization passed after the September 11, 2001 attacks, and the 2002 Iraq War authorization.